canjs/canjs/guides/getting-started-tutorial/app-state.md

 });
 ```

-Note the showMenu function.
-From this function we update the "restaurant"
+Note the `showMenu` function.
+From this function we update the `restaurant`
-value that was passed in to the can.Component's custom HTML tag.
+value that was passed in to the `can.Component`'s custom HTML tag.
 Additionally,
 we've added a `define` attribute.
-The define attribute is used to control the
+The `define` attribute is used to control the
-behavior of attributes on a can.Component.
+behavior of attributes on a `can.Component`.
 We'll go into detail on `define` in
 the [next chapter](Define.html).

 Next, open up `restaurant_list.stache` and link the PlaceOrder button with the
-showMenu function we've defined, as follows:
+`showMenu` function we've defined, as follows:

 ```
 <button can-click="showMenu">